 - Output / Labor ratio performs the same productivity measurement but for the labor input.

 - Capital / Labor ratio aims at measuring which factor predominates within the relationship between capital and labor productivity.

-The above set of indicators therefore provides insights on the relative weight of factors within the production process.
+Therefore, the above set of indicators provides insights into the relative weight of factors within the production process.
 More scale-specific indicators can also be used to evaluate the role of transport within the economy.
 Knowing freight transport both contribute to and is fueled by a larger economic context, freight output can be confronted against macro-economic indicators:

 - Output / GDP ratio measures the relationship between economic activity and traffic intensity.